PufferFinance/website-docs/docs/registration.md

 Invalid registrations will be skipped by the Guardians.
 The NoOp's bond will be returned but their VTs are penalized to prevent griefing.

 ### Step 6: Prepare your Validator
-Import validator keys to beacon/validator client:
+Import your validator keys to your beacon/validator client.

 **Without Secure-Signer**:

+You can find your generated keystore files in the `coral/etc/keys/bls_keys/` directory where each keystore file name is your BLS public key.
+The contents are encrypted using your supplied password file adhering to [ERC-2335](https://github.com/ethereum/ercs/blob/master/ERCS/erc-2335.md).
 - [Import your validator keys to Nimbus ↗](https://nimbus.guide/run-a-validator.html#2-import-your-validator-keys)
 - [Import your validator keys to Teku ↗](https://docs.teku.consensys.io/how-to/load-validators-without-restarting)
 - [Import your validator keys to Lodestar ↗](https://chainsafe.github.io/lodestar/validator-management/vc-configuration/#import-a-validator-keystore-to-lodestar)